How To Tell If You’re Falling Out Of Love Or Just In A Slump, According To Experts

 Listen, we all wish the honeymoon phase — when every touch and kiss feels like a revelation — would last forever, but that intensity fades.
 It comes, it goes, and then comes again.
 This is the natural ebb and flow of a relationship.
 But when the dry spell turns into something more akin to being creeped out by your partner’s touch, you’ve passed out of slump territory and into something more serious.
 Lack of attraction is different than a fluctuating libido.

-“I believe sexual attraction comes easily when the relationship is working — so don't focus so much on the fact that you aren't having sex; focus on the reason behind that non-action,” Nora Dekeyser, dating coach and matchmaker at Three Day Rule, told Elite Daily.
+“I believe sexual attraction comes easily when the relationship is working — so don't focus so much on the fact that you aren't having sex; focus on the reason behind that non-action,” Nora Dekeyser, dating coach and matchmaker at Three Day Rule, tells Elite Daily.

 5. You’re Not Sure About Your Future Together

 But the most obvious way to separate being in a slump and falling out of love is how you feel about your future with them.
-If you “start to imagine your future without them,” says Robinson, then there's a good chance you’ve lost those loving feelings.
+If you “start to imagine your future without them,” says Richardson, then there's a good chance you’ve lost those loving feelings.

 Why do relationships have to be so freakin’ complicated?
 Navigating these confusing emotions is really hard and can be emotionally brutal, but there is real power in knowing yourself and being real about your emotional needs, which means sometimes asking yourself the really hard questions and taking the difficult steps.